-The boys start phonics in Nursery after an initial assessment.
+The chidlren start phonics in Nursery after an initial assessment.
 Alphabet books are sent home, aimed to generate interest in reading.
-As the year progresses, boys move onto one-sentence books, supplemented by reading packs.
+As the year progresses, they move onto one-sentence books, supplemented by reading packs.
 In Reception, the boys consolidate and learn their sounds, using this for both reading and writing.

 In Key Stage 1 the curriculum is taught through creative writing, handwriting, comprehension, grammar and guided reading.
 Speaking and listening is practised across all English lessons and the boys also have spelling tests each week.
 In Year 1, boys learn to write for a purpose while they continue to develop their grammatical skills and understanding.
 By Year 2, boys are writing independently, with a good command of descriptive language.
 They will have experience writing a range of persuasive, creative and factual composition including letters, diaries, reviews, poems and stories.